 Top 10 George Martin Non-Beatles Records

-George Martin’s exalted stature as history’s best-known record producer may have chiefly been established by virtue of his association with the Beatles, but to dismiss, or even underestimate, his indispensable contributions to the band’s incomparable body of work would be a grave error.
-So we offer a list of the Top 10 George Martin Non-Beatles Records to remind music fans of the many other legendary artists and classic records Sir George had a hand in shaping over the years.
+The late George Martin’s exalted stature as history’s best-known record producer may have chiefly been established by virtue of his association with the Beatles.
+But to dismiss, or even underestimate, his indispensable contributions elsewhere would be a grave error.
+As proof, we offer a list of the Top 10 George Martin Non-Beatles Records to remind music fans of the many other legendary artists and classic records he had a hand in shaping over the years.

-You could almost say that it was Martin who belatedly put the “orchestra” in the jazz-fusion group Mahavishnu Orchestra -- by recording and arranging their only collaboration with the renowned London Symphony Orchestra.
-The album, the group's third overall, reportedly ranks among Martin’s all-time favorite projects -- which is good enough to land it a spot on our list of the Top 10 George Martin Non-Beatles Records.
+You could almost say that it was Martin who belatedly put the “orchestra” in the jazz-fusion group Mahavishnu Orchestra – by recording and arranging their only collaboration with the renowned London Symphony Orchestra.
+This album, the group's third overall, reportedly ranked among Martin’s all-time favorite projects.
+That makes it good enough to land it a spot on our list of the Top 10 George Martin Non-Beatles Records.

-Martin's contributions to Mahavishnu Orchestra's 'Apocalypse' may have paved the way to his partnership with guitar wizard Jeff Beck, who had himself decided to dip his toes (or magical fingertips) into the world of jazz-fusion in the mid '70s.
-On ‘Wired,’ Beck and Martin corralled an unprecedented assortment of talent (including Mahavishnu alum Jan Hammer and Narada Michael Walden) to help craft a remarkably unique and accomplished LP that explores styles and sounds well beyond jazz, fusion, rock and pop.
+Martin's contributions to Mahavishnu Orchestra's Apocalypse may have paved the way to his partnership with guitar wizard Jeff Beck, who had himself decided to dip his toes into the world of jazz-fusion in the mid '70s.
+On Wired, Beck and Martin corralled an unprecedented assortment of talent (including Mahavishnu alum Jan Hammer and Narada Michael Walden) to help craft a remarkably unique and accomplished LP that explores styles and sounds well beyond jazz, fusion, rock and pop.